 - “Neighborwoods” Certified Vancouver, WA Street Tree Steward

-- Background in Environmental Education (Coordinating volunteers and teaching others about ecology, sustainability and stewardship for Columbia Springs Environmental Education Center and Clark County Environmental Services, the Recycled Arts Festival and the Master Composter/Recycler Program).
+- Career Background in Environmental Education (Coordinating volunteers and teaching others about ecology, sustainability and stewardship for Columbia Springs Environmental Education Center, Clark County Environmental Services, the Recycled Arts Festival and the Master Composter/Recycler Program).

 I started landscape designing out of nowhere.
 I was simply doing it as a hobby, using my established horticultural knowledge and OSU Permaculture Design training as a foundation.
 I did it for friends, then friends of friends, then I was encouraged to pursue it as a career.
 I also just plain love doing it!
 I love making maps and crafting beautiful, artistic, and useful gardens out of thin air!

 There is a lot that goes into my design process.
 I design for plant hardiness, climate adaptability, water requirements, and environmental exposure.
 I design for winter interest.
 I design for usefulness and accessibility.
 I take into consideration budget, and time allowed for maintenance.
 I design naturally, and sustainably, for the environment, wildlife, pets, and humans.
 Plant density, diversity, integration, creative solutions, waste management, and changing and maturing plants, this list goes on.
 Ultimately, the design is catered to the dreams and goals of every client I work with.